Cj-bidhan/personal-notes/README.md

 Welcome to Official documentation of Personal-notes-application, THIS IS NOT A README FILE.
 Its just documentation i created that shows lifecycle of this project development.

 -This is a full-stack, beginner-friendly, Dockerized application that lets users manage their personal notes.
-Built from scratch for the EB Pearls DevOps Traineeship assignment.
+Built from scratch for the implementation of Devops Concepts.
+Note: The front end and backend are build with the help of my instructor, fellow friends, AI tools and little bit of basic knowledge of programming and insights I got from my IT background in college.

 ## Tech Stack
 - Frontend: React
 - Backend: Node.js + Express
 - Database: MongoDB
 - Reverse Proxy: Nginx
-- Deployment: Docker + Bitbucket Pipelines
+- Deployment: Docker + Jenkins Pipelines
 - Hosting: AWS EC2 (Ubuntu)

 ## Why build a Personal Notes application?